AnuragYadav365/AnuragYadav365/README.md

 ## Life's Moto
-*Life life at its best(try everything), so that when Heaven calls, can proudly say **I have lived my life joyfully with a lot of fun** *
+*Live life at its best(try everything), so that when Heaven calls, can proudly say **I have lived my life joyfully with a lot of fun**

 <!--<img src="https://github.com/AnuragYadav365/AnuragYadav365/blob/main/Resources/highQ.gif" width="800" height="420"/>-->